 To mark Killip’s recent death we have edited those comments from the original podcast and include them here as a thank you to Killip for leaving us with such a powerful and important body of work.

 Grant Scott is the founder/curator of United Nations of Photography, a Senior Lecturer and Subject Co-ordinator: Photography at Oxford Brookes University, Oxford, a working photographer, and the author of Professional Photography: The New Global Landscape Explained (Routledge 2014), The Essential Student Guide to Professional Photography (Taylor Francis 2015), New Ways of Seeing: The Democratic Language of Photography (Taylor Francis 2019).
-His next book What Does Photography Mean to You? will be published in late 2020.
+His next book What Does Photography Mean to You? will be published in November 2020.

 © Grant Scott 2020